JavaTutorialConnoisseur/nixvim/README.md

 ## To-Do's

-- Fill in this README
+- Fill in this README >:(
 - Make code references and LSP options' treesitter be custom (horizontal instead of vertical)
+- make Toggleterm propagate env vars that ran with nixvim
+- add actual ability to control kitty scrollback

 ## Improvements